mckays630/2014-05-01-sjm/novice/shell/xx-munge.md

 Not much to look at but we can see that the IP address of the browser is the first part of the record and that consistent time stamps are used.

-It is 12 noon, April 7, 2014.
+#### It is 12 noon, April 7, 2014.
 Isolate the records for the past hour.

-What time does the log file end at?
+What time does the log file end?

 <pre>
 $ tail -1 access_log
 adsl-4.46.190.51.tellas.gr - - [07/Apr/2014:11:59:57 -0400] "GET /cgi-bin/images/search.gif HTTP/1.1" 404 301
 </pre>

-OK, it ends at noon.
+It ends at noon.
 We just need to know what line number should we start at.
 Use ***grep*** to find the first line that start as 11AM.

 <pre>
 $ grep -n '07/Apr/2014:11:00' access_log | head -1